garfix/nligems/doc/internals.md

 - Clauses as objects
 - Extraposition

+#### Imperative sentence syntax

+An imperative sentence commands the system to do something:

+- Show me the five oldest presidents.
+- Send a mail to my brother John about the holidays.

+The syntactic structure of these sentences is always a single verb phrase

+* VP

+It may be followed by an exclamation mark.

+#### Declarative sentence syntax

+A declarative sentence gives information to the system:

+- Spain borders France on the south.
+- A cube has 6 sides.

+It has the structure

+* NP VP

 #### Question sentence syntax

+There are so many syntactic structures for questions.
+You might not need all of them, but it is always good to know there's not just two or three of them.

+In this overview I use some new abbreviations:

 EQ = identity (is, was, are, were)
 BE = auxiliary (is, was, are, were)